Poincare: Recommending Publication Venues via Treatment Effect Estimation: Experiments

-\underline{\textbf{Baselines.}} We use four baseline models that predict the venue of a paper, namely, linear regression model, random forest model, support vector machine, and multilayer perceptron.
-These models are trained using a set of pairs of a feature vector and venue $\{(\boldx_i, t_i) \in \mathbb{R}^{d} \times \mathcal{T}\}_{i = 1, \dots, n}$, and they recommend venues based on the likelihood of venues as an association-based recommendation setting.
-The candidates of hyperparameters are listed in the appendix.
-Note that existing methods, such as AVER \cite{chen2015aver} and PAVE \cite{yu2018pave}, cannot be used here directly because they use different information, such as abstract texts and author information, compared to the fields of studies in this study.
+We use four association-based baseline models, namely, linear regression model, random forest model, support vector machine, and multilayer perceptron.
+These models are trained using a set of pairs of a feature vector and venue $\{(\boldx_i, t_i) \in \mathbb{R}^{d} \times \mathcal{T}\}_{i = 1, \dots, n}$, and they recommend the venue the likelihood of which is the highest.
+The hyperparameters for baselines are selected by $5$-fold cross validation.
+The ranges of hyperparameters are the following, \texttt{C} $\in [0.001, 90]$ for logistic regression, \texttt{n\_estimators} $\in \{10, 100, 1000\}$, \texttt{max\_depth} $\in \{2, 3, \texttt{None}\}$, \texttt{criterion} $\in \{\text{gini}, \text{entropy}\}$, \texttt{min\_samples\_split} $\in \{2, 3, 5\}$, \texttt{min\_samples\_leaf} $\in \{1, 2, 5\}$ for random forest, \texttt{C} $\in [0.001, 90]$, \texttt{kernel} $\in \{\text{poly}, \text{rbf}, \text{sigmoid}\}$ for support vector machine, \texttt{hidden\_layer\_sizes} $\in \{(32,), (64,), (128,), (256,)\}$, \texttt{alpha} $\in \{0.01, 0.001, 0.0001, 0.00001\}$, \texttt{learning\_rate\_init} $\in \{0.001, 0.0001, 0.00001\}$ for multi layer perceptron.
+These notations and variables follow the scikit learn package.
+We used the \texttt{GridSearchCV} procedure of the scikit-learn package to choose hyperparameters.
+We set other hyperparameters to the default values.
+Note that existing methods, such as AVER \citep{chen2015aver} and PAVE \citep{yu2018pave}, cannot be used here directly because they use different information, such as abstract texts and author information, compared to the fields of studies in this study.
 Nevertheless, the consistent results in this experiment indicate that these results can be extended to other settings.